isabella232/journey-optimizer-learn.en/help/challenges/introduction-and-pre-requisites.md

 ![AJO Challenges Banner](./assets/ajo-banner-challenges.png)

-Challenges provide a scenario and the requirements needed to practice what you learn.
-Use these Challenges to evaluate your skill level and identify areas for improvement.
+Challenges provide a scenario and the requirements needed to practice what you learned.
+Challenges help you evaluate your skill level and identify knowledge gaps.

+To develop the knowledge and skills needed for the following challenges, complete the [Getting started with Journey Optimizer for Journey Managers and Administrators](https://experienceleague.adobe.com/?recommended=JourneyOptimizer-U-1-2021.1) course.

 ## The Story